MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Case Studies

-Regarding the distribution of the magnitude of relative error in the GRW solver, since hydraulic conductivity function is an increasing function of $\psi$, and $\psi$ is at its maximum at the center of the $x$--$y$ plain, it is expected that $\sum_{j\in \mathcal{N}_{i}} \big[K(\psi)\nabla (\psi+z)\big]_{\omega_{i,j}}^{m+1,s}\cdot\mathbf{n}_{\omega_{i,j}}A_{\omega_{i,j}}$, and hence the relative error, is maximized at and around the center of the $x$-$y$ plane.
-However, for the DRW based pressure head solution, we suspect that the higher relative error at the four corners may be attributed to the slight decrease in accuracy of neural networks in approximating $f$ and $f^{-1}$ near the boundaries of domain.
+Regarding the distribution of the magnitude of relative difference in the FVM solver, since hydraulic conductivity function is an increasing function of $\psi$, and $\psi$ is at its maximum at the center of the $x$--$y$ plain, it is expected that $\sum_{j\in \mathcal{N}_{i}} \big[K(\psi)\nabla (\psi+z)\big]_{\omega_{i,j}}^{m+1,s}\cdot\mathbf{n}_{\omega_{i,j}}A_{\omega_{i,j}}$ (hence the relative difference) is maximized at and around the center of the $x$-$y$ plane.
+However, for MP-FVM based pressure head solution, we suspect that the higher relative difference at the four corners may be attributed to the slight decrease in accuracy of neural networks in approximating $f$ and $f^{-1}$ near the domain boundaries.